 Tran has exceled in both buying and selling contemporary and estate jewelry, diamonds and watches.
 In 2012, Tran began working at CIRCA as a buyer at CIRCA’s Global Headquarters (New York).
 Her talent, diligence and managerial skills granted her the opportunity to rise quickly within the company, earning the roles of Senior Buyer, Supervisor of CIRCA’s Buying Operations, and now, Director of CIRCA’s San Francisco office.

 “My favorite story while working at CIRCA is when a client came in with two bags filled with jewelry she had inherited from her aunt.
 After five hours of delightful conversation and evaluation, she walked away with a check that paid for her Master’s Degree and her move to Los Angeles.
-Truly special moment,” says Tran.
+It was truly a special moment,” says Tran.

 Howard Beardsley, Director of CIRCA Palm Beach and Boca Raton, began his career 30 years ago as a polisher and jewelers’ apprentice while he was attending college.
 During this time, his boss quickly recognized Beardsley’s keen eye for finely made pieces and gems, urging him to continue his education at the Gemological Institute of America.
 In 1989, Beardsley graduated from the GIA, and has since continued expanding his knowledge and experience.
 He successfully completed the ASA Master Gemologist Appraisers Course (in 1993), the American Gem Society Certified Gemologist Course, Levels 1-4 of Patek Philippe Specialist Training, Levels 1-3 of the Breitling Specialists Training, as well as his continuing education labs.
 Throughout his career, Beardsley has bought, sold and appraised thousands of pieces at all market levels, working for a number of the most prominent and established retailers, including: Tourneau, Hamilton Jewelers and Mayors Jewelers.